kanniget/netgraph/README.md

 A helper CLI `proxmoxsync` queries a Proxmox host using the REST API and writes a graph definition to `data/graph.json`.
 Use `-file` to change the output file and `-insecure` to skip TLS certificate verification if needed.
+The `-ignore` flag excludes specific node types from the collected graph.
+For example `-i zone` skips SDN zones.
 The `-host` flag expects only the base URL of the Proxmox instance (e.g.
 `https://pve.example.com:8006`).
 Do **not** include the `/api2` path segment as the tool appends it